lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 *  The optimized EDHOC execution workflow run using Block-wise results in a number of round trips RT_COMB equal to 1 + ceil(SIZE_BODY / SIZE_BLOCK).

 It follows that RT_COMB >= RT_ORIG, i.e., the optimized EDHOC execution workflow might still be not worse than the original EDHOC execution workflow in terms of round trips.
-This is the case only if the used SIZE_BLOCK is such that ceil(SIZE_BODY / SIZE_BLOCK) is equal to 2, i.e., the plain application data is fragmented into only 2 inner blocks, and thus the EDHOC + OSCORE request is followed by only one more request message transporting the last block of the body.
+This is the case only if the SIZE_BLOCK used is such that ceil(SIZE_BODY / SIZE_BLOCK) is equal to 2, i.e., the plain application data is fragmented into only 2 inner blocks, and thus the EDHOC + OSCORE request is followed by only one more request message transporting the last block of the body.

 However, even in such a case, there would be no advantage in terms or round trips compared to the original workflow, while still requiring the CoAP client and the CoAP server to perform the processing due to using the EDHOC + OSCORE request and Block-wise transferring.

 Therefore, if both the conditions COND8 and COND9 hold, the CoAP client should not send the EDHOC + OSCORE request.
 Instead, the CoAP client should continue by switching to the original EDHOC execution workflow.
-That is, the CoAP client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per {{Section 3.3 of RFC9528}}, and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.
+That is, the CoAP client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per {{Section 3.3 of RFC9528}} and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.

 # Security Considerations # {#sec-security-considerations}